alchemycodelab/module-one-curriculum-base/README.md

 ## 3) Render function

 - A pure function that takes in an object and returns an HTML element _without appending it to any external DOM_
+- Should always live in a separate file, to be imported then called.

 ```js
 export function renderCat(cat) {